 The kind of place that covers their walls with gold medals and certificates of excellence for you to admire while pondering your order, the original Four Seasons Patisserie in Kelmscott is the home of some of Australia’s most highly regarded pies.
-Baker and owner Andy Le’s plain mince pie and chunky beef pie have jumped between first and second place in the Great Aussie Pie Competition for the last three years running, so if you’re looking for a pie in the hills, look no further.
-P.S.
-Their apple pie is outstanding; take one (or three) home.
+Don't believe us: just count all the awards they've won over the years.

 Highland Bakery & Patisserie

 Depending on how liberally you apply the term ‘country’, the Highland Bakery and Patisserie is well-deserving of a spot on this list.
-Whether you’re stocking up for a day-trip in the hills or heading further east, a quick pit-stop here for Australia’s best sausage roll is essential.
-You heard us: Australia’s number one plain sausage roll.
+Whether you’re stocking up for a day-trip in the hills or heading further east, a quick pit-stop here for one of Australia’s best sausage rolls is essential.
 These things are downright delicious.